 6.3.5.
 Pull-off

-Test the coupling, attached to compatible and coupled to its mating part or parts, according to the following procedure and acceptance criterion.
+Test the coupling, attached to compatible gas tube and coupled to its mating part or parts, according to the following procedure and acceptance criterion.

-Secure the subject specimen in an appropriate test fixture, then statically apply a tensile load along the axis at a maximum rate of 250 N/min until the separates from the coupling.
+Secure the subject specimen in an appropriate test fixture, then statically apply a tensile load along the gas tube axis at a maximum rate of 250 N/min until the gas tube separates from the coupling.

 The force (F), in Newton, required to pull apart the fuel line from its coupling shall be that calculated as: